Skip to main content

 • “Your choices on whom your party is made up of greatly affects the important and minor dialogues, this really increases the game's replay value as well as giving the player a personal touch on how to influence the flow of the story.”

-• “Highly recommended, but replay value is hampered by tedium (battle animations, backtracking, menu system - similar issues with FC).”
+• “Highly recommended, but replay value is hampered by tedium (battle animations, backtracking, menu system - similar issues with the first game).”

 • optimization

-• “And there were some performance issues due to the port, I think where FPS would just tank in certain areas.”
+• “There were some performance issues due to the port, where FPS would just tank in certain areas.”

-• “I have a machine that should be able to knock this out easily, but I still got occasional stuttering which was a bit disappointing.”
+• “I have a machine that should be able to handle this easily, but I still experienced occasional stuttering, which was a bit disappointing.”

 • “Took a while to find a setting that worked, and even then the stuttering would happen if I ever alt-tabbed out.”